 Delivery: Let it fly and keep it in the air – Managing portfolio of opportunities, governance and improvement processes, measuring success based on strategic impact

 Annika Klyver is an Enterprise Architect consultant at IRM, and a highly appreciated teacher in EA, the Swedish training program ”Certifierad Verksamhetsarkitekt” since 2011.
 She is also one of the founders of NEA a Swedish online community for Enterprise Architecture with over 1400 members.
-Annika is a thought leader in Business Architecture, the ways of work and the visualization of business architecture.
+Annika is a frontrunner in Business Architecture when it comes to the ways of work and the visualization of business architecture.

 Cecilia Nordén, Business & Enterprise Architecture

 Cecilia Nordén is a senior Consultant at IRM in Business and Enterprise Architecture.
 She has worked with everything from business development, management, marketing, customer and partner relations, to IT-development, start-ups and financial monitoring.
 Cecilia has a holistic perspective on what it takes for a business to succeed and how different areas within a company effect each other.